SteTR/Emost-Bot/README.md

+# Update November 16 2020
+The bot is not currently available but the code should be functioning (I have not tested it).
+Development is currently on hiatus.

 # Emost-Bot
 Emost-Bot is a music bot for discord using only voice commands.
 It will listen to only one person who types the {prefix}connect command in a text channel.
 The bot works in a similar manner to the voice assistant on modern phones.